 In 1971, the family added to their holdings in Bordeaux when they purchased another estate in Saint Estephe, Chateau Andron Blanquet.
-In 1999, they modernized the estate when they added temperature controlled, stainless steel fermentation tanks.
+In 1999, they modernized the estate when they added temperature-controlled, stainless steel fermentation tanks.

 Chateau Cos Labory Vineyards, Terroir, Grapes, Winemaking

-The 18 hectare Bordeaux vineyard of Cos Labory is planted to 60% Cabernet Sauvignon, 35% Merlot and 5% Cabernet Franc.
+The 18 hectare Bordeaux vineyard of Cos Labory is planted to 60% Cabernet Sauvignon, 35% Merlot, and 5% Cabernet Franc.
 There is a small amount of Petit Verdot planted in the Left Bank vineyard as well.
 On average, the vines are 35 years of age.
 The vines are planted at a density of 8,700 vines per hectare.
 The terroir of Cos Labory is gravel and limestone soil with patches of clay typical of the St. Estephe appellation.

-Much of their vineyard for Chateau Cos Labory is located close to the chateau, next to Chateau Cos d’Estournel, which is across the road, only a stones throw away.
-They also have vines placed further north, next to Chateau Lafon Rochet.
-Much of their clay soils is in the area of Lafon Rochet, which as you would expect, is where you find their Merlot vines.
-The property deleafs, but not by hand.
-They use a leaf burning machine which can cause problems.
-The heat from the machine can damage the grape skins as they suffer from the burning.
-At Chateau Cos Labory, they do not practice green harvesting, so yields are quite high, which cuts down on the potential quality.
+The property uses machines to deleaf and in part, to harvest.
+They also use leaf-burning machines, which can cause problems.
+The heat from the machine can damage the grape skins as they suffer from the high-temperatures.
+At Chateau Cos Labory, they do not practice green harvesting, so yields can be quite high, which cuts down on the potential quality.

 Chateau Cos Labory Wine Making

 The wine is vinified in large, 150 hectoliter, stainless steel vats.
 Chateau Cos Labory is aged in about 40% new oak barrels.
 Interestingly, Chateau Cos Labory is one of the few Bordeaux chateaux to age their wine in American oak.
 The wine of Chateau Cos Labory is actually aged in a combination of French oak and American oak barrels.

-Chateau Cos Labory is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted braised and grilled dishes.
-Cos Labory is also good when served with Asian dishes, hearty fish courses like tuna, mushrooms, pasta and cheese.
+Chateau Cos Labory is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, and grilled dishes.
+Cos Labory is also good when served with Asian dishes, hearty fish courses like tuna, mushrooms, pasta, and cheese.

 Château Cos Labory Wine Tasting Notes

 Medium bodied with loads of earth, spice box, blackberry and cassis, this wine is fresh, bright and shows character and sweetness as well as fruit in the finish.
+90 Points

 An earthy, medium-bodied wine with cassis, blackberries and a crisp, herbal, sweet and tart quality to the fruit.
 86 - 88 Pts

 Showing much better in bottle, than in barrel, this early drinking, medium bodied wine serves up a spicy, dark, red berry centered wine with an earthy, cherry finish.
+90 Points

 Smoked cherries, earth and herbs on the nose, this wine is medium-bodied, forward and easy-drinking in style with a woodsy spice mingling midst the cassis.
 86-89 Pts